A Passion Play: Background

-A Passion Play borrows its title from passion plays which depict the Passion of Jesus Christ, though the title is evidently ironic, since the album at first appears to present a generically Christian view of the afterlife but then rejects Christian theological conclusions.
+A Passion Play borrows its title from passion plays which depict the Passion of Jesus Christ, though the title is evidently ironic, since the lyrics at first appears to present a generically Christian view of the afterlife but then rejects Christian theological conclusions.
 A Passion Play is described in its album liner notes as though it were a staged theatrical "play" in four acts.
-Of this album, "the lyrics themselves are extremely complicated, the story is often unclear, and much is left to the individual's interpretation."
-Knowledge of the characters and setting actually comes less from the music itself and more from the few brief words in the satirical, six-page Linwell Theatre "programme" included in the original album packaging, which features photos of the band members listed alongside fake names and biographies as the "actors" of the play, and includes a cast and crew directory, including Rena Sanderone (an anagram of "Eean Anderrson") as the author of the play.
-A basic narrative plot can be loosely interpreted from the lyrics, liner notes, and "programme" of A Passion Play, centring on everyman protagonist Ronnie Pilgrim, who is named only in the programme.
+Of this album, "the lyrics themselves are extremely complicated, the story is often unclear, and much is left to the individual's interpretation".
+Knowledge of the characters and setting actually comes less from the lyrics themselves and more from the few brief words in the satirical, six-page "Linwell Theatre programme" included in the original album packaging, which features photos of the band members listed alongside fake names and biographies as the "actors" of the play, including Rena Sanderone (an anagram of "Eean Anderrson") as the playwright.
+A basic narrative plot can be loosely interpreted from the lyrics, liner notes, and "programme" of A Passion Play, centering on everyman protagonist Ronnie Pilgrim, who is named only in the programme.

-Anderson described his conceptual inspiration for A Passion Play as "A fascination that I had about the possibility of a hereafter, that touches upon the conventions of popular religion, and Christianity in particular.
-It recognizes that age old conflict between good and bad, God and the Devil, and tries to bring it to some theatrical life, to give character, to give expression, to give...
-I suppose a sense of vulnerability and less than perfect sense regarding the identities of the personifications of good and evil.
-But basically it's a kind of slightly tongue-in-cheek look at what might happen when you die."